 Extracting

-UnoCSS works by searching for the utilities usages from your codebase and generate the corresponding CSS on-demand.
+UnoCSS works by searching for utilities usage in your codebase and generating the corresponding CSS on-demand.
 We call this process extracting.

 Content Sources